and Other Forms of

 14. Two articles included in the Circumcision packet placed on reserve in the library describe circumcision within a specific ethnographic context.
 Soitoti's article, "The Initiation of a Maasai Warrior," focuses on male circumcision among the Maasai, a cattle-herding society in Kenya in East Africa, while Sillah's article, "Bundu Trap," focuses on female circumcision among the Mandingo, an agricultural people in Sierra Leone in West Africa.
 How do the circumcision rituals of these two peoples function within the social life of their respective communities?
 How do the people themselves view their respective rituals?
 Why is it important to them?
 Might the circumcision rituals (superstructure) in both of these societies have an infrastructural and structural basis?
 If so, can we extrapolate this finding to other societies?
 How might it help us understand why circumcision rituals are performed in different societies?

 16. It is significant that it is primarily women who perform female circumcision throughout Africa and who are the ones fighting the hardest to preserve this tradition.
 Indeed, the all-female Bondo Society in Sierra Leone protested vehemently against the all-male government of Sierra Leone when that government passed a law banning female circumcision.
 A similar opposition occurred in Uganda.
 This raises a series of interesting questions.
 Does the fact that it is primarily women who both perform and defend female circumcision contradict feminist claims that female circumcision is about male dominance over women?
 Might it suggest that the practice of female circumcision requires a more complicated explanation than feminists such as Mary Daly offer?
 If some feminists claim that African women who promote and defend female circumcision are uneducated and don't know better, aren't they demeaning the intelligence and the character of these African women?
 Aren't they presenting an ad hominem critique?
 Could such statements even have racist implications?
-How have African women responded to this issue?
+How have African women responded to this issue, and where African women disagree on the issue, to what extent do these differences reflect class or ethnic differences, urban-rural differences, or differences in the degrees of Westernization?

 For example, the following three tables show that the incidence of male circumcision varies according to whether a particular society practices patrilocal post-marital residence and/or is organized at the state level (as opposed to being organized at the band, lineage, clan or tribal level).
 Male circumcision is more likely to occur in those societies in which patrilocal residence is practiced and is more likely NOT to occur in those societies in which patrilocal residence is not practiced.
 Similarly, male circumcision is more likely to occur in those societies that are organized at the state level and is more likely NOT to occur in those societies that are organized below the state level.
 There is also a strong relationship between patrilocal residence and state organization: pre-industrial state-level societies are generally both patrilocal and patrilineal.
 These societies also practice intensive agriculture, which is the infrastructural base upon which their patrilocal residence, patrilineal descent and state-level political organization (structure) are based.

 Significantly, while male circumcision is practiced in many societies that do not also circumcise females, female circumcision is rarely practiced in societies that do not circumcise males.
 Indeed, Judith Brown (1963) found a very strong association between male and female circumcision in her cross-cultural study of female initiation rites..
 According to Brown, "in societies practicing patrilocal residence in which men experience painful initiation rites in the form of genital operation or extensive tattooing, female initiation rites will also involve painful genital surgery or tattooing. (x2=19.19, p<.001)."
 In other words, female circumcision is not a degradation imposed on women.
-Rather, it is a by-product of male circumcision; those societies that honor women with circumcision are the same societies that honor the men through circumcision.
-However, the majority of societies that honor males through circumcision, including Jews, do not similarly honor females. ( Interestingly, Jewish feminists have not fought for equal treatment on this issue!)
+Rather, it is a by-product of male circumcision; those societies that honor women with circumcision are the same societies that honor men through circumcision.
+However, the majority of societies that honor males through circumcision, including Jews, do not similarly honor females.

 Turkish Boy Being Circumcised